samsung-cnct/chart-logging/README.md

 Please see the [CI definition](.gitlab-ci.yml) and the [dependency management script](build/dependency_mgmt.sh) for details.

 ## CI system
 This repository uses [gitlab ci](https://about.gitlab.com/features/gitlab-ci-cd/) for CI.
 The gitlab ci config file sets a number of tests to be run for each commit to an open PR, a merge to master and for a pushed tag.
-A merge to master or a new tag will create new packaged versions in the alpha and stable channels, respectively, and will deploy to staging and production clusters.
+A merge to master will create a new packaged version in the alpha channel and will deploy to the staging cluster.
+Pushing a new tag will create a new packaged version in the stable channel and will deploy to the production cluster.
 Specifics on these processes can be found in .gitlab-ci.yml at the top level of this repository.

 ## Contributing